 Tradition says that the Menominee were driven into Wisconsin from the neighborhood of Michilimackinac Indians around Mackinac Island in Michigan.
 However, when they were first known to white men, they were already in Wisconsin and remained there until 1854.

-Their villages sometimes extended to the Fox River and some of their later claims reached to the mouth of Milwaukee River on Lake Michigan and on the west side of Green Bay to the headwaters of Menominee and Fox Rivers.
+Their villages sometimes extended to the Fox River, and some of their later claims reached the mouth of Milwaukee River on Lake Michigan and on the west side of Green Bay to the headwaters of Menominee and Fox Rivers.
 Westward, they claimed land between Green Bay and Lake Superior.

-A most noteworthy characteristic of the Menominee was their amazing ability to survive as an independent tribe in the midst of large and powerful neighbors including the Dakota, Ojibwe, and Winnebago.
+A most noteworthy characteristic of the Menominee was their amazing ability to survive as an independent tribe amid large and powerful neighbors, including the Dakota, Ojibwe, and Winnebago.
 Their initial resistance to encroachment almost resulted in their destruction, but the Menominee adapted to the changed situation and maintained good relations with these tribes.

-In 1854 they ceded all their lands except a reserve on Wolf River, where many remain today.
+In 1854, they ceded all their lands except a reserve on Wolf River, where many remain today.
 It was estimated that there were some 3,000 Menominee in 1650.
-The most conservative estimates made during the 19th-century range from 1,600 to 1,900.
+The most conservative estimates during the 19th century range from 1,600 to 1,900.
 In the first decade of the 20th century, their numbers were placed at 1,600.
-By 1937 they had increased to 2,221.
+By 1937, they had increased to 2,221.

 Today, there are some 8,700 members of the Menominee Nation, many living in or near the village of Keshena, Wisconsin.